Digital Town 2019

 Deirdre McGettrick of Kuldea, London, United Kingdom.

-Dine & Shine from 6pm - 8pm, 17 September 2019, An Chroi, South Sligo Enterprise Centre, Tubbercurry, Sligo.
+Dine & Shine, 17 September 2019, An Chroi, South Sligo Enterprise Centre, Tubbercurry, Sligo.

-Dine and Shine is an exclusive, digital storytelling and learning event, moderated by Claire Ronan of Ocean FM.
+Our Dine & Shine event took place on the 17th of September in An Chroi, South Sligo Enterprise Centre, Tubbercurry, Sligo.
+This was an exclusive, digital storytelling and learning event, which was moderated by Claire Ronan of Ocean FM.

 Gerry Rafter, Tool & Gauge, Tubbercurry, Co.
 Sligo.